ets-labs/python-dependency-injector/examples/miniapps/movie_lister/README.rst

 A naive example of dependency injection in Python
 =================================================

-Example implementation of dependency injection in Python from Martin Fowler's article about dependency injection and inversion of control:
+Example implementation of dependency injection on Python from Martin Fowler's article about dependency injection and inversion of control:

 http://www.martinfowler.com/articles/injection.html